Alamo Lake State Park

 Cholla Ramp & Main Ramp Are Both Closed

-The Cholla Ramp and the Main Ramp are both currently closed as of July 24, 2014.
+The Cholla Ramp and the Main Ramp are both currently closed.
 All boats must launch using the old rental boat road.
 Sorry, no EXCEPTIONS.
 Any questions please call the park at (928) 669-2088.

 Restriction Notice: No Water Skiing or Towable Devices